Skip to main content

 1 mentions Positive Neutral Negative

-The game delivers a short yet impactful emotional experience, offering a satisfying and unexpectedly wholesome conclusion that leaves a positive impression.
+The game delivers a short yet impactful emotional experience, offering a surprisingly wholesome and satisfying conclusion.

 • “A brief but effective dopamine dispenser with a strangely wholesome 'ending.'”